EPG333/Kingdom-of-Deciv/README.md

 Ruler "The King" ( maybe a name will be added") - Person whose experience and knowledge of politics has made him a virtous king.

 Kingdom - *was*  a city-state like being until a decree of anti-isolationism was adopted.
 Then it started expanding with fear of the unknown.
 But why the name "The Forgotten Kingdom of Wasteland"?
 Because (~I'm lazy~) other factions named it like that.
-No one remebers it.
-(The real name is "Kingdom of 'Capital city name' ")
+No one outside this faction knows its name.

 But The King has plans covered with mystery.